 You can enhance your legal career with advanced training in a complementary discipline.
 Recognizing the increasing need for specialization, Miami Law offers students a wide range of options to expand their study through joint degrees offered in cooperation with the University’s renowned graduate schools.
-Miami Law additionally offers its own J.D./LL.M. joint degrees or concentrations for students looking to specialize in a range of areas.
+Miami Law additionally offers its own J.D./LL.M. joint degrees or concentration / areas of focus for students looking to specialize in a range of areas.